keltia/dmarc-cat/README.md

     go get github.com/keltia/dmarc-cat

 is enough to fetch, build and install.
+On some systems you may need to add some environment variables to enable the Go and C compilers to find the `gpgme` include files and libraries.

+    CGO_CFLAGS="-I/usr/local/include" CGO_LDFLAGS="-L/usr/local/lib" go get ...

 ## Dependencies